00:00:02 The IIA

 And knowing that traceability and knowing that lifecycle is the only way for us to be able to pull that list.

-And in case the user decides to delete it, then we need to know all the points where it is sitting so that our systems can efficiently do that.
+then we need to know all the points where it is sitting so that our systems can efficiently do that.

 And if this were to happen at scale, forget Meta as an organization, but pretty much any company at all, it's important for us to know what those different points are so that the deletion can happen accurately.